GaytriMohapatra/Gemini-Clone/README.md

 npm run dev
 ```

-5. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to access the Gemini Clone application.
+5. Open your browser and navigate to the local server e.g. [http://localhost:3000](http://localhost:3000) to access the Gemini Clone application.

 ## Usage